 However, every cloud has a silver lining.
 Experts believe if e-waste is handled properly, it can be used as raw materials for other products.
 Metals like iron, copper, palladium, gold and silver can be extracted, while non-metals like glass and plastic can also be recycled.
 Over the last 10 years, many Indian companies have stepped forward to tackle this problem.

-E-waste recycling companies in India
+Companies doing E-waste recycling in India

 - Attero, a Roorkee-based e-waste management company, handles almost 500 tonnes of e-waste per month.
 Founded by Rohan and Nitin Gupta in 2007, the company currently provides its service to nearly 100 cities across 22 states in the country.
 India’s electronic industry is growing by 20% annually and one can expect 800,000 tons of e-waste generated every by 2020.